elikg1/Retail-project/README.md

 # Retail assesment project
-Aמ assessment the performance of the chain's sales outlets.
+An assessment for the performance of an outlets chain's sales.
 The repository contains the project notebook along with a short presentation and a Tableau dashboard (links at the end of the notebook).